jrosell/marketing-data-connectors/README.md

 ### Gsheets

-0. See FB_Campaigns and GA_Campaigns connector setup first.
+0. See FB_Campaigns, GA_Campaigns, GW_SearchAnalytics connector setup first.

-1. You should already have a service account and its p12 file.
+1. You should have a service account and its p12 file.
 Enable APIs Google Sheets API on https://console.cloud.google.com/apis/library/sheets.googleapis.com

 3. Open or create a new Google Spreadsheet and write down its file id.
 - You can see google_sheet_file_id on URL https://docs.google.com/spreadsheets/d/google_sheet_file_id/edit